Last Updated on by

 Contains Soy: A lot of people are really concern about soy, both as a food group and a protein source.
 Like corn and gluten, much of our diet is indirectly soy based.
 It’s one of the most common and cheap feed sources for most livestock.
 There is also a fair amount of research out there about the interference with estrogen levels, particularly for men.

 I think some of the criticism here is a bit overboard, but I do see reason to limit intake.
 Unfortunately, soy protein is the first ingredient in Herbalife.
 Not ideal.
 I’d prefer to see a wider array of plant-based proteins present, which there are none of.

 Not Enough Protein: This is the real killer.
 Herbalife only has 9 grams of protein per serving.
 9 grams!
 That’s almost nothing when compared to other meal replacement options.
 Everyone knows – or should know – that ample protein is key to staving off cravings, especially when you are cutting carbs heavily.

 And this is my main problem with Herbalife.
-It’s a very low calorie option, but it doesn’t really make up the difference with protein.
+It’s a very low calorie option that some might think its the only important factor for weight loss, but it doesn’t really make up the difference with protein.
 Instead, they load on the sugar – and sugar substitutes – to mask these imperfections.
 I suppose it’s still better than nothing if you are dieting for the first time, but it definitely wouldn’t be my first choice.

 Similarly, I’ve assessed the “Pros” and “Cons” of the Advocare shakes below: